carbon-language/carbon-lang/clang/README.txt

  AST to LLVM lowering code.

- In the future I hope this toolkit will grow to include new and interesting components, including a C++ front-end, ObjC support, AST pretty printing support, and a whole lot of other things.
+ In the future I hope this toolkit will grow to include new and interesting components, including a C++ front-end, ObjC support, and a whole lot of other things.

  Finally, it should be pointed out that the goal here is to build something that is high-quality and industrial-strength: all the obnoxious features of the C